SneakyPeet/EasyEventSourcing/ReadMe.md

 Along with the messages, the **Application** is what the outside world interacts with to change our system.
 Changes to the system are triggered by sending a command to the Application.
 The following classes live in `EasyEventSourcing.Application`.

 ###CommandDispatcher
 The CommandDispatcher is the only entry point into our system.
-It receives Commands via it's `Send` method.
+It receives Commands via its `Send` method.
 It requires a `CommandHandlerFactory` to provide it with the matching `CommandHandler`.
 It then passes the Command to the CommandHandler.

 ###CommandHandlerFactory
 The CommandHandlerFactory resolves `CommandHandlers` based on the type of the command.
 In this implementation I have chosen not to rely on a typical dependency injection container for resolving dependencies, like Castle Windsor, but to implement my own command handler resolver.
-The CommandHandlerFactory has at it's hart a dictionary with Command Type as Key, and as values factory functions that create the CommandHandlers.
+The CommandHandlerFactory has at its heart a dictionary with Command Type as Key, and as values factory functions that create the CommandHandlers.
 In EasyEventSourcing there is a single instance of the EventStore and everything else is short lived (transient).
 The EventStore instance is passed to the CommandHandlerFactory as a dependency.
 This allows for easy mocking of the EventStore during testing.

 ##Domain
 ###CommandHandlers